fatimasoomro/ExData_Plotting1/README.md

 ## Introduction

+(This repo. has been forked from [https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1) and is therefore a copy of the README provided there)

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning